xinnan-jin/xinnan.github.io/_publications/2010-10-01-paper-title-number-2.md

 ---
-title: "Identification of rare and common cell types through single-cell ensemble clustering"
+title: "Assessing spatial sequencing and imaging approaches to capture the molecular and pathological heterogeneity of archived cancer tissues"
 collection: publications
 permalink: /publication/2010-10-01-paper-title-number-2
-excerpt: 'Preparing to publish.'
+excerpt: 'Accepted.
+Co-author.'
 date:
-venue:
+venue: 'The Journal of Pathology'
 slidesurl:
 paperurl:
 citation: